nginxinc/nginx-one-workshops/labs/lab3/readme.md

 - Different Versions of NGINX OSS / Plus being used
 - Different Versions of Linux Distros being used
 - The Expiration dates/status of your TLS Certificates
 - Expert analysis of your NGINX configurations - and YES!!
-NGINX AI is coming here :-)
+NGINX AI is here :-)
 - Any CVEs detected, either with NGINX or the Linux OS
 - CPU, RAM, and Disk utilization
 - Network Throughput metrics